eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

 ^^^^^^^^^^^^^^^
 Below, the types supported by *eProsima Fast DDS* are presented.
 For further information about the supported |DynamicTypes|, please, refer to :ref:`xtypes_supportedtypes`.
-For each of the types detailed below, an example of how to build the type's XML profile is provided.
+For each type listed below, an example of how to build the type's XML profile is provided.

 * `Primitive types`_
 * `String types`_